glennhenry/cs-notes/docs/computer-networking/30-http-https/http-https.md

 Here is a high-level explanation for HTTPS process :

-1. **TCP Handshake** : TCP handshakes which is the same as the beginning of HTTP process, this include sending SYN and ACK message.
+1. **TCP Handshake** : TCP handshakes which is the same as the beginning of HTTP process, this includes sending SYN and ACK message.

 2. **Certificate Check** : The client will send a "Client Hello" message to the server, indicating the TLS protocol versions and cryptographic algorithms it supports to encrypt the data.
 The server will respond with a "Server Hello" message, selecting the highest TLS version and cryptographic algorithms that both the client and server support.